shua5115/love/new_module.md

 0. Strongly consider if your idea needs to be a module.
 You may have the option of making the module a shared lua library.
 Assuming you do have an idea that would best be a new module, continue on.

+Note: I will be using "mod", and other variations like "Mod" or "MOD", as the placeholder for your module name throughout this guide.

 1. In the `src/common/module.h` file, find the `ModuleType` definition and add an entry for your module in the form `M_MOD`.

 2. Create a new folder in the `src/modules` folder with the name of your module.
-I will be using "mod", and other variations like "Mod" or "MOD", as the placeholder for your module name throughout this guide.

 3. Create a file `Mod.h` in `src/modules/mod/` with the following structure:
 ```c++